Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Proof of Theorem

 In our case, $f = g'$, $x = Z(t)$ and $a = Z^i(t)$.
 We are going to bound the three terms $\mathfrak{A}$, $\mathfrak{B}$ and $\mathfrak{C}$ separately.
 We will use the following explicit form of $Z'_i(t)$ to verify several properties later:

 By construction, $Z^i(t)$ is independent of $X_i$ and $\xi_i$.
 We also have $\mathbb{E}\left[Z_i^{\prime}(t) \mid \boldsymbol{X}^{(-i)}\right]=0$.
 So

 Now we bound $\mathfrak{B}$.
 In many simpler cases, $Z(t) - Z^i(t)$ is just $Z_i(t)$.
 Under our cross-validation case, we will have an extra term in $Z(t) - Z^i(t)$---which is ultimately due to our different definition of $K^i$ than the standard Slepian interpolation as discussed earlier.
-We denote the extra term as $S^i(t)$:
+We denote the residual as $S^i(t)$:

 For the ease of notation, we will also need a quantity closely related to it:

 The $\mathfrak{B}$ term can be simplified as

 The details of step $(II)$ are presented in Lemma~\ref{lemma: handle cross term}.
 In step $(III)$, we used